mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 The `my-image.sif` is the name of the image.
 You can name it as you like.

 !!! note
-    In Apptainer, the file named `singularity` is a soft link to an executable named `apptainer`, so all `singularity` commands on this page can be replaced by the `apptainer` command.
+    In Apptainer, the command `singularity` is a soft link to an executable named `apptainer`, so all `singularity` commands on this page can be replaced by the `apptainer` command.
 They work the same.

 ### Run a program interactively